asoltes/file-download-stream-app/README.md

 # Flask Presigned URL Expiration App with Docker

-This project demonstrates a simple Flask web application that handles presigned URLs, countdown timers, and an expired URL page with a **grumpy cat image**.
-This README focuses on building and running the application using Docker.
+This project demonstrates a simple Flask web application that handles presigned URLs, countdown timers,This README focuses on building and running the application using Docker.

 ## Prerequisites